 - There could be an adjacent laundry room

-- You may have a collection of cookbooks or glassware to display
+- A beloved collection of cookbooks or glassware collection to display

 - An island may serve as a buffet table for entertaining

 - The kitchen may be open to adjoining spaces so you can keep an eye on children and guests.

 A kitchen remodel is of course a significant investment.
 It is important that you design, plan, and build a space that serves the needs of your entire household for the life of the kitchen.
 Once you’ve plotted how it needs to serve your functional needs, it’s easier to choose the layout and design elements to make it a beautifully functional space for years to come.

 Engaging an interior designer does not have to feel like a big commitment.
 We offer what we call a Design Agreement.
 For a minimal upfront cost, you get to tap into the knowledge, experience, and resources of our team.
 At the end, you will have a picture of the proposed design and/or a layout plan to keep.
 If you see the value in what we offer, we put the cost of the Design Agreement towards your project for the build out of it.
 It is that simple and the results will be stunning!